Vehrik/FarOut/Characters/3-Traits.md

 additional 10 EXO Points.
 You may make this exchange up to 3 times during Character creation.
 A Core Stat may not be lower than *-4* after all the effects of Mutations and Core Points are applied.
-These points may be exchanged for anything from to fangs, awesome kung-fu, to acid breath, to wrist mounted laser cannons.
+These points may be exchanged for anything from to fangs, to alien martial arts, to acid breath, to wrist mounted laser cannons.

 Whatever your Trait gives you, it represents a change to your character's appearance